fatoche/rustbridge-workshop/notes.md

 - if the compiler cannot determinate the exact type, it errors (only exception: numbers)
 - Strings "some string" vs. Char 'c'
 - size: different lengths, depending on the platform
+- just use the compiler to tell you which types to write in function/variable declarations! (yay, it's not yelling at us, it's helping :D )

 Printing
 -------